• Home Improvement

 4. Declutter Often, Together

-What We Do at Home: We live with a simple rule—if a new toy comes in, an old one goes out.
-It keeps things balanced without appearing to be so rigid.
+What we do at home: We follow a simple rule—if a new toy comes in, an old one goes out.
+It keeps things balanced without feeling harsh.

 5. Integrate Cleaning into Playtime